dayhunter/amazon-elasticsearch-logstash-to-s3-opensearch/README.md

 # Migrate data from Elasticsearch to Amazon S3 and Amazon OpenSearch Service with Logstash

-In this project, we will demontrate how to migrate data from Elasticseach v7.10 to Amazon S3 and Amazon OpenSearch Service v1.3
+In this project, we will demontrate

+1) How to migrate data from Elasticseach v7.10 to Amazon S3 and Amazon OpenSearch Service v1.3

+2) How to migrate Load balancer access log on S3 to Elasticsearch v7.10

 ## Prerequisite
 1. Elasticsearch v7.10